nessalauren5/techtack/README.md

 I learned how to build a node application from start to finish, generate and integrate certs to make it a secure server.
 How to install create and customize a postgres database on a server.
 Using DigitalOcean for deployments/hosting.
+How to use ngrok for redirecting to localhost on http/https

 ## What's next for Kodi